 There are no fees for HBS faculty for any of our services.
 The Christensen Center is part of the Division of Research and Development, whose mission is to provide unparalleled faculty support.
 The DRFD helps to build and develop the faculty, and facilitates the creation of enduring knowledge that shapes both business scholarship and the practice of business.

-The Christensen takes the confidentially of videotaping classes seriously, we will give you a copy of your class for your own records and we will keep the master in our own collection.
-These recordings are retained by the center for reference during our long term relationship with clients.
-They are helpful in multi year comparisons, but most importantly they are incredibly helpful for our work with new faculty.
-Periodically we review the collection to see if there are videos which will be good additions to our video coaching collections.
-Before a video is used with any faculty member, the Christensen requests permission for the faculty member in the video.
+The Christensen Center takes the confidentiality of video recording classes seriously.
+After a class has been recorded we will give you access to a digital viewing copy and we will keep the master file in our archive.
+The Center retains recordings for reference during our long-term relationship with clients.
+They are helpful in multi-year comparisons, but most importantly, they are incredibly helpful for our work with new faculty.
+Periodically we review the collection to see if there are classes that will be good additions to our coaching collections or for use as examples in our workshops and client consultations.
+Before using any class recording, the Christensen Center will request written permission from the faculty member.